dbpedia/archivo/shacl-library/README.md

 ## Contribute

-If you have an application or would like to test ontologies for specific features, you can create a pull request and add a turtle file with your SHACL test here.
+If you have an application or would like to test ontologies for specific features, you can create a pull request and add a turtle file with your SHACL test in this directory.
+We will set it up to be run on all ontologies in Archivo soon.